Marina Sirtis: Other work

-While filming Star Trek: The Next Generation, Sirtis returned to the UK during the hiatus between seasons three and four in 1990 to film a drama special entitled One Last Chance for the BBC.
-In 1992, she appeared in an episode of the short-lived series The Fifth Corner and had a cameo in the horror/fantasy movie Waxwork II: Lost in Time.
+While filming Star Trek: The Next Generation, Sirtis returned to the UK during the hiatus between seasons three and four in 1990 to film a drama special titled One Last Chance for the BBC.
+In 1992, she appeared in an episode of the short-lived series The Fifth Corner and had a cameo in the horror/fantasy film Waxwork II: Lost in Time.
 After the end of Star Trek: The Next Generation in 1994, Sirtis continued to work regularly.
 Her first role was a departure from previous work, an abused wife in the series Heaven Help Us.

 She provided the voice of Demona in the animated Disney television series Gargoyles for two seasons starting in 1994.
 Her Next Generation co-stars, Frakes (as the voice of David Xanatos), Spiner and Dorn, also lent their voices to the show.
 She voiced the character again for an episode of the unmade animated series Team Atlantis.

-In 1996, Sirtis starred as a villainous police detective in the British made-for-television movie, Gadgetman.
+In 1996, Sirtis starred as a villainous police detective in the British made-for-television film, Gadgetman.
 She played a villainess once again when she guest-starred as a race-track owner under investigation following the death of a driver in Diagnosis: Murder in 1998.
-The independent movie Paradise Lost, with Sirtis in a starring role, was released in 1999.
+The independent film Paradise Lost, with Sirtis in a starring role, was released in 1999.

 Beginning in 1999, Sirtis returned to science-fiction television in a number of roles starting with The Outer Limits.
 The same year, she appeared in Earth: Final Conflict, originally created by Gene Roddenberry.
 In 2000, she played a Russian scientist in Stargate SG-1.
 Sirtis was interviewed in the October 2000 issue of SFX magazine in the UK; the cover stated, "Marina Sirtis is Everywhere", also referring to her reprisal of her character Deanna Troi on Star Trek: Voyager.

 In 2001, Sirtis made a highly publicised appearance on the long-running British hospital drama Casualty.
 She played a politician with controversial views on the National Health Service.
 When she meets with a man with whom she is having an affair at a hotel, she is caught in an explosion.
-She appeared in the made-for-television movies Terminal Error in 2002 and Net Games in 2003.
-Also in 2003, she guest-starred in the ABC series Threat Matrix playing a biological-weapons scientist from Iraq.
+She appeared in the made-for-television films Terminal Error in 2002 and Net Games in 2003.
+Also in 2003, she guest-starred in the ABC series Threat Matrix playing a biological weapons scientist from Iraq.

-Sirtis starred in the movie Spectres in 2004, and at ShockerFest International Film Festival, she won the best actress award.
+Sirtis starred in the film Spectres in 2004, and at ShockerFest International Film Festival, she won the best actress award.

 Sirtis had a minor role in the Academy Award-winning ensemble film Crash as the wife of the Persian shopkeeper.
-Following this, she played another Middle Eastern role on the series The Closer in 2005.
+Following this, she played another Middle Eastern role in the series The Closer in 2005.
 In 2006, she had a three-episode recurring role as a love match-maker on Girlfriends, and she guest-starred in Without a Trace.